Notification Rules

 The rule editor

 The trigger decides when the rule fires.
-Two fields combine, both optional:
+Three fields combine, all optional:

 | Field | Source | Behaviour |